-The Australian bushfires this year has become a serious global concern because of its severity and the scale of its damage and impacts on people, animals, ecosystems, properties, and the land itself.
+The Australian bushfires this year have become a serious global concern because of their severity and the scale of their damage and impacts on people, animals, ecosystems, properties, and the land itself.

-Bushfires are a seasonal event in Australia and can even be beneficial to ecosystems if managed and controlled – a practice that Indigenous Australians used many years ago.
-However, this year it is has gone out of proportion that scientists factored in climate change.
+Bushfires are a seasonal event in Australia and can even be beneficial to ecosystems if managed and controlled—a practice that Indigenous Australians used many years ago.
+However, this year, they have gone out of proportion, even though scientists have factored in climate change.

 What is the climate in Australia in 2019?

-To get a clearer picture of what has contributed to these bushfires this year Australian government through its Bureau of Meteorology released Australia’s climate statement for 2019.
+To get a clearer picture of what has contributed to these bushfires this year, the Australian government, through its Bureau of Meteorology, released its climate statement for 2019.

 Annual climate statement (2020) summarises:

-• 2019 is the warmest year on record, with a mean temperature of 1.52°C above average all over the country.
+- 2019 is the warmest year on record, with a mean temperature of 1.52°C above average nationwide.

-• A widespread of record warm temperatures all throughout the year and occurrence of heatwaves in January and December.
+- There is a widespread record of warm temperatures all throughout the year and the occurrence of heat waves in January and December.

-• It is also the driest year on record, rainfall is 40 per cent below average.
+- It is also the driest year on record, with rainfall 40 per cent below average.

-• There’s been widespread severe fire weather throughout the year, the Forest Fire Danger Index highest since 1950, and the strongest positive Indian Ocean Dipole (IOD) on record.
+- There’s been widespread severe fire weather throughout the year; the Forest Fire Danger Index has been the highest since 1950 and the strongest positive Indian Ocean Dipole (IOD) on record.

 What is the Indian Ocean Dipole?

-• Neutral IOD is when the water from the Pacific flows through Indonesia keeping the Northwest seas of Australia warm.
-Air rise and falls on the western half of the Indian Ocean basis blowing westerly winds along the equator.
-Temperatures are close to normal hence there is little change in the Australian climate.
+- Neutral IOD is when water from the Pacific flows through Indonesia, keeping the Northwest seas of Australia warm.
+Air rises and falls on the western half of the Indian Ocean, blowing westerly winds along the equator.
+Temperatures are close to normal, hence there is little change in the Australian climate.

-• Positive IOD occurs when westerly winds weaken in the equator, warm water moves towards Africa, and cool water moves towards the east on around Indonesia and just above the northwest of Australia, creating a cooler than normal water in the east and warmer waters in the west.
-This creates less rain or moisture in north-west Australia and less rainfall and high temperatures over parts of Australia in winter and springtime.
+- Positive IOD occurs when westerly winds weaken in the equator, warm water moves towards Africa, and cool water moves towards the east around Indonesia and just above the northwest of Australia, creating cooler than normal water in the east and warmer waters in the west.
+This creates less rain or moisture in northwest Australia, less rainfall, and high temperatures over parts of Australia in winter and springtime.

-• Negative IOD, when there is a strong westerly wind in the equator, allowing warmer waters to stay near Australia, warmer water in the east and cooler waters in the west.
+- Negative IOD occurs when there is a strong westerly wind at the equator, allowing warmer waters to stay near Australia, warmer water in the east, and cooler water in the west.
 This results in more rainfall in the southern parts of Australia and more available moisture across the country.

-• The bureau of meteorology records shows that since 1960 to 2016, there have been 11 negative IOD and 10 positive IOD’s recorded.
-Showing almost an alternating negative and positive IOD’s every year.
+- The Bureau of Meteorology records show that from 1960 to 2016, there have been 11 negative IODs and 10 positive IODs recorded, showing almost an alternating negative and positive IOD every year.

 What’s the connection between the Indian Ocean Dipole and Bushfires in Australia?

-Scientist says that this year’s record Indian Ocean Dipole particularly the strong positive IOD will be a phenomenon that will reappear more regularly as sea temperature increases (Beaumont & Readfearn, 2019).
+Scientists say that this year’s record Indian Ocean Dipole, particularly the strong positive IOD, will be a phenomenon that will reappear more regularly as sea temperature increases (Beaumont & Readfearn, 2019).

-This, of course, means that the Australian climate of 2019, will recur, which imply more droughts, drier days, and more chances of extreme bushfires.
+This, of course, means that the Australian climate of 2019 will recur, which implies more droughts, drier days, and more chances of extreme bushfires.

 Australian climatologists also say that this year’s dipole is at least one of the contributing factors in the bushfires.
-Jonathan Pollock of Australia’s Bureau of Meteorology says that the dipole as was one of the strongest on record (Beaumont & Readfearn, 2019).
+Jonathan Pollock of Australia’s Bureau of Meteorology says that the dipole was among the strongest on record (Beaumont & Readfearn, 2019).

 Fire.
 (2018).
 WWF Australia.
 Retrieved from https://www.wwf.org.au/what-we-do/species/fire#gs.w83ys7